-- This guide will also help you complete a ESA, UC and PIP health questionnaire. - You might also be tested on the questions listed in this guide in a face-to-face health assessment. - See our Help Booklet 1 for an overview on ESA, UC and PIP
+- This guide will also help you complete a ESA, UC and PIP health questionnaire. - You might also be tested on the questions listed in this guide in a face-to-face health assessment. - Throughout this booklet we have highlighted sections in: - Green for ESA - Blue for Universal Credit - -Red for PIP to:

+See our Help Booklet 1 for an overview on ESA, UC and PIP